Login

 • Glass

 • Polypropylene (PP).
-Bottles made from PP are light in weight, slightly opaque in colour and intended for low to regular use.
+Bottles made from PP are light in weight, slightly opaque in color and intended for low to regular use.

 • Polyphenylsulfone (PPSU).
 This is a medical grade plastic that is naturally honey toned and quite hard wearing.
 Intended for higher use.